Connect With Us

 Portfolio loans

-Some lenders keep loans in their own portfolio instead of selling them.
-This allows flexible underwriting standards that may benefit investors with unique situations.
-Portfolio loans can be great for self-employed borrowers or those with multiple income streams.
-Just expect somewhat higher prices for this option.
+Some lenders keep loans in their own portfolio rather than selling them.
+This gives them more flexibility with their requirements, which can help investors with unique situations.
+Portfolio loans are often a good choice for self-employed borrowers or those with several income sources.
+However, these loans usually come with higher costs.

 Fulfilling Qualification Requirements